tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Performing-Entity-Group-Transactions.md

  The Table service returns a status code for the entire batch request, and one or more status codes for the operations in the change set, depending on whether they succeeded or failed.

- Assuming that the batch request has been properly authenticated and has been successfully received by the Table service, the batch request returns status code 202 (Accepted), even if one of the operations in the change set fails.
+ Assuming that the batch request has been properly authorized and has been successfully received by the Table service, the batch request returns status code 202 (Accepted), even if one of the operations in the change set fails.
 If the batch request itself fails, it fails before any operation in the change set is executed.
-For example, the batch request may fail due to an authentication error, in which case the status code will indicate that failure.
+For example, the batch request may fail due to an authorization error, in which case the status code will indicate that failure.

  The operations in a change set are processed atomically; that is, either all operations in the batch succeed, or the entire batch fails.
 The Table service continues processing operations in the change set until one fails.
 If an operation fails, all preceding operations in the batch are rolled back.
 Additionally, entity group transactions execute with snapshot isolation.